Postdoc: Single-cell dynamics in intestinal organoids

-The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of three years.
-AMOLF assists any new foreign postdoc with housing and visa applications and compensates their transport costs and furnishing expenses.
+The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of three years, with a salary in scale 10 (CAO-OI) and a range of employment benefits.
+AMOLF assists any new foreign Postdoc with housing and visa applications and compensates their transport costs and furnishing expenses.

 Dr. Jeroen van Zon (email@example.com)

 You can respond to this vacancy online via the button below.

 Please send your:

 – Motivation on why you want to join the group (max.
 1 page).